-(ii) Several third-party actions have been filed against the County seeking indemnification for judgments and/or claims currently pending against the Towns of Hempstead, North Hempstead and Oyster Bay as well as garbage districts within these towns.
+(ii) Several third-party actions have been filed against the County seeking indemnification for judgments and/or claims currently pending against the Towns of Hempstead, North Hempstead and Ovster Bay as well as garbage districts within these towns.
 In the underlying actions the courts have determined that special ad valorem levies may not be imposed upon mass properties of the utilities (Verizon, American Water and others) for garbage and refuse collection services because such properties do not benefit from these services and ordered the towns and garbage districts to refund the payment of the levies.
 The towns and garbage districts seek to have the County indemnify these judgments on the basis that the County is allegedly a guarantor for any claim for an illegal assessment for non-benefitted properties.
 The County has submitted several motions to dismiss the third-party actions on the basis that the liability or refund for such special ad valorem taxes is the obligation of the towns and special districts.
 Although certain Supreme Court justices have denied the County's motion to dismiss, other Supreme Court justices have granted the County's motion to dismiss and held that there is no statutory authority that supports the towns/special districts claim that the County guaranty is applicable in these cases and thus would require the County to pay these refunds.
 In addition, other Supreme Court rulings have determined that the County is required to pay the refund but then must charge back that refund to the town or special district.
+In one particular third party action, the court has ordered a trial to proceed to determine the amount of refund and the fiscal impact on the County, towns and special districts if the County was the only responsible party for the refund.
 If these rulings are upheld the County would be able to recover the payment of the refunds.
 In those cases where the County's motion to dismiss was denied the County has filed motions to re-argue and/or filed notices of appeal.
 The Appellate Division has granted the County's application to consolidate arguments concerning the application of the so-called County guaranty in these matters and those described in preceding paragraph (i).
 The County intends to continue to defend itself vigorously in these actions.
 It is not possible to predict the outcome of these actions and proceedings or their ultimate impact on the County's financial condition.
 As third-party claims in these non-benefitted garbage district cases continue to be filed against the County it is difficult to predict the total outstanding liability should a court determine the County is ultimately responsible to reimburse the towns and special districts; however, at present the estimated refunds amount could be as high as \$95 million.
 The matters described in this paragraph were considered when estimating liabilities for claims and litigation (excluding tax certiorari claims) that were recorded as a liability in the County's government-wide financial statement of net position as of December 31, 2012 as described earlier in this section.